microsoft/ChakraCore-wiki/Build-Status.md

 # Rolling Builds

-For every commit we build and test of all of our build configurations on Windows 10 with VS 2015.
+For every commit we build and test of all of our build configurations on Windows 10 with VS 2017 (Dev 15.7).

 |                                           | __Debug__ | __Test__ | __Release__ |
 |:-----------------------------------------:|:---------:|:--------:|:-----------:|